-Over the years the Club has been at the forefront of many high profile events such as the 1995 Tribute and Promise parade in London in front of Her Majesty, the Queen and representing the British participation in the Liberation of Northern France in the annual Pas de Calais Libéré events held in Bethune and then Souchez.
+Over the years the Club has been at the forefront of many high profile events such as the 1995 Tribute and Promise parade in London in front of Her Majesty, the Queen and representing the British participation in the Liberation of Northern France in the annual Pas de Calais Libéré events originally held in Bethune then Souchez and now Hallicourt.

 As well as several (well attended) Area meetings held monthly, there is also a bi-monthly meeting held at the Glentworth Club, Dartford where we usually have a guest speaker.
 Members also benefit from a monthly newsletter (e-mailed to the member where possible) and a quarterly magazine, Imprint.